fdocr/udl-server/README.md

 ## Self host

-The project makes it easy for you to self host an UDL Server.
+The project makes it easy for you to self host a UDL Server.
 The easiest and recommended way to do this is to:

 1. Fork this repository
 1. Configure a PaaS to automatically deploy from your fork repository